 (A) mail or fax a complete and accurate IDR request form to the address or fax number listed on the form, which must be postmarked or faxed within 10 days after the date of receipt of the official written notification of the survey findings;

-(B) mail or fax a rebuttal letter and supporting documentation to the address or fax number listed on the IDR request form and ensure receipt by the DADS Survey and Certification Enforcement Unit within seven days after the postmark or fax date of the IDR request form; and
+(B) mail or fax a rebuttal letter and supporting documentation to the address or fax number listed on the IDR request form and ensure receipt by the HHSC Survey and Certification Enforcement Unit within seven days after the postmark or fax date of the IDR request form; and

-(C) mail or fax a copy of the IDR request form, rebuttal letter, and supporting documentation to the designated survey office within the same time frames each is submitted to the DADS Survey and Certification Enforcement Unit.
+(C) mail or fax a copy of the IDR request form, rebuttal letter, and supporting documentation to the designated survey office within the same time frames each is submitted to the HHSC Survey and Certification Enforcement Unit.

-(3) An agency may not submit information after the deadlines established in paragraph (2)(A) and (B) of this subsection unless DADS requests additional information.
-The agency's response to DADS request for information must be received within three working days after the request is made.
+(3) An agency may not submit information after the deadlines established in paragraph (2)(A) and (B) of this subsection unless HHSC requests additional information.
+The agency's response to HHSC request for information must be received within three working days after the request is made.

-(4) An agency waives its right to IDR if the agency fails to submit the required information to the DADS Survey and Certification Enforcement Unit within the required time frames.
+(4) An agency waives its right to IDR if the agency fails to submit the required information to the HHSC Survey and Certification Enforcement Unit within the required time frames.

-(5) An agency must present sufficient information to the DADS Survey and Certification Enforcement Unit to support the agency's desired IDR outcome.
+(5) An agency must present sufficient information to the HHSC Survey and Certification Enforcement Unit to support the agency's desired IDR outcome.

 (6) The rebuttal letter and supporting documentation must include: